cschweda/screensaver-app/README.md

 ```

 This will:
+1. Generate the api-images.json file with a list of all images
-1. Run the image compression script on any images over 1MB
+2. Run the image compression script on any images over 1MB
-2. Start the development server at http://localhost:3000
+3. Start the development server at http://localhost:3000

 ### Building for Production